Madhusudhan-R360/campaign-notification-service-clone/README.md

         v
 Background Processing
         |
-        +------ Email
+        +------ Email Delivery
         |
-        +------ SMS
+        +------ SMS Delivery
         |
         v
-Status Update
+Status Management
         |
         v
 Audit Trail
 ```

-The project now closely mirrors the workflow of
+The application now closely mirrors the architecture and workflow of a production notification service while remaining lightweight, educational, and easy to extend.